Taking on Black Friday in a cost-of-living crisis

 To avoid overspending, make and stick to a list of items you want to save on.
 Having a list will help you only buy the things you actually need.

 You could save products on wish lists and use price comparison sites like PriceRunner to make sure you’re getting the best deal available.
+Which? also make a handy guide to the best Black Friday deals every year, so you’re aware of the biggest discounts available on goods from reputable brands and retailers.

 Beware of aggressive marketing